Sandra Oudkirk: Career

-American Institute in Taiwan

-Oudkirk was appointed Director of the American Institute in Taiwan, the de facto embassy of the United States in Taiwan, on July 8, 2021.
+Oudkirk was appointed Director of the American Institute in Taiwan on July 8, 2021.
 She is the first woman to hold the role.
 Oudkirk formally took office on July 15, 2021.

 In a December 2023 interview with NPR, when asked if she believed a PRC invasion of Taiwan was imminent, Oudkirk stated: "There's an important distinction between making plans and training troops and actually, you know, getting ready to do something.
 And I think we have even heard from the PRC [People's Republic of China] themselves that their preference would be for a peaceful reunification.
 And the United States is confident that there is no imminent threat of invasion for Taiwan."
 Before Oudkirk left the Institute in early July 2024, Taiwan awarded her a Grand Medal of Diplomacy and the Order of Brilliant Star with Grand Cordon.

+In August 2025, Oudkirk was appointed Civilian Deputy and Foreign Policy Advisor of the United States European Command.

 Personal life

 Oudkirk is fluent in Mandarin Chinese and Turkish.
-She is married to Scott M. Oudkirk, with whom she served at embassies in Beijing and Ankara.
+She is married to Scott M. Oudkirk, with whom she served at embassies in Ankara, Kingston, and Beijing.
 Their three children were all born in Turkey.